Article

 You can make payments into your Charles Stanley Direct ISA online using your debit card until midnight on 5 April.
 This is via the "Pay Money In" link under the "Manage my money" section of the site on your My Accounts page.

-You can make payments online using your debit card until midnight on Friday, 5 April via the ‘Pay Money In’ link when you are logged into your account.
+You can make payments online using your debit card until midnight on 5 April via the ‘Pay Money In’ link when you are signed into your account.
 This can be found under the ‘Manage my money’ option on your Dashboard page, under the ‘My Accounts’ tab.

 We recommend you don’t leave subscriptions until the last minute in case you encounter a problem making a payment, and we cannot accept payments from anyone other than the account holder.

-Through the Charles Stanley Direct Investment Service, we are able to accept an electronic payment, the funds need to arrive with us by midnight on Wednesday, 3 April.
-Please ensure that you quote your account number as reference at the time of payment.
+We can also accept an electronic payment from your bank.
+The funds need to arrive with us by midnight on Wednesday, 1 April.
+Please ensure that you quote your Charles Stanley Direct account number as reference at the time of payment.

 Get in touch